Fall and Spring Applications

 - Illustration A.O.S.

-- Fine Arts (painting, drawing, ceramics, sculpture, jewelry, printmaking)
+- Fine Arts (painting, drawing, sculpture and integrated practices, jewelry, printmaking)

 Recognized internationally for the quality of its programs, faculty, and students, Pratt offers students: